Contents | About | Contact

 Power requirements of chain ferries

-Chain ferries - and presumably also rope ferries - generally need less energy for propulsion than propeller-driven craft of the same size and the installed power of the former can be an order of magnitude smaller than of the latter.
-This is because a chain ferry going slowly or at rest needs little respectively no propulsive power whereas propeller driven craft then operate at particularly low efficiencies and must have lots of reserve power in order to manoeuvre and cope with strong winds.
-Chain ferries do not need to manoeuvre, other than stop and change direction, and forces due to wind and current are simply taken up by the chain.
+Cable ferries generally need less energy for propulsion than propeller-driven craft of the same size and the installed power of the former can be an order of magnitude smaller than of the latter.
+This is because a cable ferry going slowly or at rest needs little respectively no propulsive power whereas propeller driven craft then operate at particularly low efficiencies and must have lots of reserve power in order to manoeuvre and cope with strong winds.
+Cable ferries do not need to manoeuvre, other than stop and change direction, and forces due to wind and current are simply taken up by the chain.
 However, we will see later that this can cause considerable friction and require additional power.

 The above advantage can be shown in practice by comparing the installed engine power between free and cable ferries of similar size.
 For example, the 22 meter, 22 tonne motor ferry "Luise" on the Wannsee near Berlin has 290 kW installed, while the cable ferry Pritzerbe of similar tonnage, size and construction, has 23 kW installed.